oschrenk/notes/java+jsf.markdown

 ### Validation

-Even if the Convererts can ensure a syntactic correct data type, it can't ensure semantic correctness.
+Even if the converters can ensure a syntactic correct data type, it can't ensure semantic correctness.
 A *validator* can do that.
 Each validator is called _after_ the conversion.

 There are many prebuilt validators.
 Examples: